 - You can allocate your cash according to your own risk in this insurance type

-Disadvantages for Variable Universal Life insurance
+Disadvantages for Variable whole life insurance policy

 - While a VUL may provide an above-average cash-value growth, it may also experience a cash-value fall due to poor investment performance.

 - A VUL policy’s expenses may be greater than a universal life insurance policy.

 - Examine this policy often throughout its term due to its complexity compared to other types of life insurance policies.

 - Surrender charges on VUL policies can last up to 15 years (depending on the carrier), and they can be rather substantial in the first few years.

 Companies that provide Variable whole life insurance policy